When you learn to write like you talk to your friends, you stop getting blocked

 This uncertainty makes writing harder.
 Yet we all know that as readers, we prefer to read something that feels like the author is writing or speaking directly to us.

 I don’t think it helps for writing coaches to keep telling their clients to write the way they speak.
 It’s not quite that simple.

 How can you make it easier?

 You could try finding a dictation app that is reasonably accurate and speak your posts into that.
 For some writers, this works brilliantly because you really are writing like you talk to your friends.
-For others, and I’m among them, it’s even weirder to talk to a machine.
+For others, and I’m among them, it feels weird to talk to a machine.